goloop/log/README.md

     func (l *Log) Info(a ...interface{}) (n int, err error)

-Info creates message with INFO level, using the default formats for its operands and writes to log.Writer.
+Info creates message with Info level, using the default formats for its operands and writes to log.Writer.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.